realm/realm-dotnet/README.md

 ## Building Realm

-In case you don't want to use the precompiled version from NuGet, you can build Realm yourself from source.
+We highly recommend [using our pre-build binaries via NuGet](https://realm.io/docs/xamarin/latest/#installation) but you can also build from source.

 Prerequisites:

-* **Apple via Xamarin:** Xamarin IOS Indie license or above.
+* **If you target Android/iOS via Xamarin:** Xamarin Community or above.
-* **Android via Xamarin:** Xamarin Android Indie license or above
-* **Windows platforms:** Visual Studio 2013 or higher, recommended 2015
+* **Windows platforms:** Visual Studio 2015.
-* Building Realm Xamarin for IOS also requires Xcode 7.1.
+* Building Xamarin iOS apps also requires Xcode 7.1.
 * Building Realm documentation requires [Doxygen](http:/www.doxygen.org) and [Graphviz](http://www.graphviz.org)

 We support the current Xamarin _Stable_ update channel, at the time of release this corresponded to: